yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_5/policy.md

    - Optional: department_name, manager_id, budget, status (active, inactive) (at least one must be provided)

 2. Verify that approval is present using `authenticate_approval` (HR Director approval required)
-3. For creation, validate that the department name is provided and the assigned manager exists in the employee system and has active status using `retrieve_employee_entities`.
+3. For creation, validate that the department name is provided and the assigned manager exists in the employee system and has active status using `retrieve_user_employee_entities`.
 For updates, validate that department exists and has active status using `retrieve_department_entities`
 4. Create or update the department using `execute_department`
 5. Create an audit entry for department operation using `execute_audit_logs`